rtortori/ld-docker102/README.md

 EOF
 ```

 This command creates the Dockerfile.
-Each line represent one layer of our container image, as briefly described in the [Docker primer Learn and Do](https://github.com/rtortori/ld-dockerprimer).
+Each line represents one layer of our container image, as briefly described in the [Docker primer Learn and Do](https://github.com/rtortori/ld-dockerprimer).

 Here are the instructions we specified in the Dockerfile: